dchonvil/GetNextLine/README.md

 # GetNextLine
-function that returns a read line from a file descriptor, without returning to the line
+A function that returns a read line from a file descriptor, without returning to the line.